 Marisol Tellez is the director of the Center for Public Health and Behavioral Science Research.
-She is also the chair and an associate professor in the Department of Oral Health Sciences, and the graduate program director of Dental Public Health.
+She also serves as Associate Dean for Research, Chair of the Department of Oral Health Sciences, and the graduate program director of Dental Public Health.

-In 2016, Dr. Tellez received training at the University of Oxford Center for Evidence-based Medicine to teach evidence-based medicine.
+In 2016, Dr. Tellez received training at the University of Oxford to teach evidence-based medicine.
 She works intensively to promote evidence-based dental education and conducts research on the management of dental anxiety, innovative ways of delivering oral health education and evidence-based caries management and prevention.